nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 ## Estimation with Stan -- full model wth different length scales (not spatialy correlated)

-This is estimation of th mode parameters, with length scales as a random effect, but not spatially correlated.
+This is estimation of the model parameters, with length scales as a random effect, but not spatially correlated.

 ```r